zachatrocity/Muon/README.md

 - Download nw.js version 12.3 (http://nwjs.io/)
 - Extract nw.js on your c: drive and name the folder nw
 - Be sure to change the path of the shortcut in this repo to match your structure
+- in the app directory run `npm install -dev`

+#to package/make installer
+- run `gulp package` (if this gives you error an error run npm install -g gulp then re-run `gulp package`)

 Created By: